agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 4.  **Completion:** When the counter reaches zero (`last_bit` goes high), the core waits for the final trailing `neg_edge`, then de-asserts `t_progress`.
 It automatically clears the `GO` bit and fires the external `spi_int_o` high to alert the CPU.

 ### 🎛️ Control Register Mapping (`SPI_CTRL`)
-The 16-bit wide primary configuration register (at address offset `0x10`) is mapped as follows:
+The 16-bit wide primary configuration register in the top level module (at address offset `0x10`) is mapped as follows:

 | Bit Index | Field Flag | Reset | Functional Property |
 | :--- | :--- | :--- | :--- |